Wujing Zongyao: Formulas

 Gunpowder had already been invented prior to the Wujing Zongyao by Chinese alchemists in the 9th century.
 Early references to gunpowder can be found in the Daoist book Zhenyuan miaodao yaolue, written circa 850, and gunpowder was utilized in Chinese warfare as early as the 10th century in fire arrows and gunpowder fuses used to light the Chinese two-piston flamethrower.

-However it was not until the Wujing Zongyao that the exact chemical formulas for early Chinese gunpowder was revealed.
+However it was not until the Wujing Zongyao that the exact chemical formulas for early Chinese gunpowder were revealed.
 The Wujing Zongyao contains three formulas for gunpowder: one for an explosive bomb launched from a trebuchet, another for a similar bomb with hooks attached so that it could latch on to any wooden structure and set it on fire, and another formula specified for a poison-smoke bomb used for chemical warfare.

 The Wujing Zongyaos first recorded gunpowder formula used in these bombs held a potassium nitrate level of 55.4% to 55.5%, sulfur content of 19.4% to 26.5%, and carbonaceous content of 23% to 25.2%.
 The first step for making gunpowder is to powder and mix together sulphur, saltpetre, charcoal, pitch, and dried lacquer.
 Tung oil, dried plants, and wax are mixed next to create a paste.
 The paste and powder are combined and carefully stirred.
 Then the mixture is placed inside a paper container, wrapped up, and tied using hemp twine.
 Several precautions are taken to prevent the gunpowder from becoming damp.